 That is how you calculate the energy consumption of your freezer and any other electrical appliance that you use.

 HOWEVER, this will give an overinflated figure as this assumes that your freezer is actively working at full capacity at all times which of course, it won’t be.
-Once your freezer has reached the right temperature, it isn’t constantly working at full capacity to keep it at that temperature.
+Once your freezer temperature is sufficient, it isn’t constantly working at full capacity to keep it at that normal freezer temperature.

 So, if you were to take that £4.20 a week figure and multiply it by 52 to give you the cost of the whole year, your result would be £218.40.
 Your freezer won’t cost that much to run a year.
 The real figure is closer to between £45 to £60 a year for modern units.